laurajunco/angular/README.md

 - A local reference can be placed on any HTML element so not only on a input element `#name`
 - this will reference the complete html element.
 - We can then use this references in our template.
 Bu not!
 Inside our typescript code.

+### 5. Getting Access to the Template and Document Object Model (DOM) with the @ViewChild Component

+-  with the decorator `@ViewChild('selector')` we get access to DOM elements in our typeScript code.